Wintellect/MSLearn/Building an AI Web App with Flask and Python/Includes/2-add-photo-uploads.md

 	_Contoso Travel_

 The page isn't functional yet.
 It doesn't support photo uploads, even though the user interface for doing so is in place.
-The next step, therefore, is to write some Python code that allows users to upload photos.
+The next step, therefore, is to modify the site to allow users to upload photos.

 ## Add code for uploading photos